-At the 31 March 2023 the company has a net current liability.
-This is predominantly driven by higher trade and other payables partially offset by increased trade and other receivables.
+At the 31 March 2024 the company has net current assets (2023: net current liabilities).
+This is due to the extension for 3 years of a loan from a related party which is now classified as a Non-current liability.
 We have a strong cash position and have confirmation of continued support from our parent company.